it176131/it176131.github.io/_posts/2025-01-20-recent-posts-action.md

     name: Recent Post
 ```

-Now for the moment we've all been waiting for... _step 1_.
+Now for the moment we've all been waiting for...
+### _step 1_
 > [_recent-posts.yml_ ℹ️](## "it176131/.github/workflows/recent-posts.yml") checks out the repository, giving it access to [_README.md_ ℹ️](## "it176131/README.md").

 Each [`step`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps) under our `recent_post_job` has a [`name`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsname),
 and _step 1_'s name is "Checkout repo."

-To add, delete, modify, and even read any files in the repository requires it to be checked out.
+To add, delete, modify, and even read a file in the repository requires it to be checked out.
 _Step 1_ [`uses`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsuses) the GitHub action
 [`actions/checkout@v4`](https://github.com/actions/checkout?tab=readme-ov-file#checkout-v4) to do this.
 I won't get to in the weeds here,